QIFEIDKN/STAGATE_Tutorials/source/index.rst

 ========
 2022.03.05 STAGATE based on pyG (PyTorch Geometric) framework is availble at STAGATE_pyG (https://github.com/QIFEIDKN/STAGATE_pyG).

-Benefit from the optimization of the pyG package for training graph neural networks, it is more than 10x faster than STAGATE based on the tensorflow1 framework, and can use a batch training strategy to deal with large-scale data.
+Benefit from the optimization of the pyG package for training graph neural networks, it is more than 10x faster than STAGATE based on the tensorflow1 framework, and can use a batch training strategy to deal with large-scale data (See Tutorials 7 and 8 for details).

 The cell type-aware module has not been supported by STAGATE_pyG yet.